-Deephaven public and private keys
+Deephaven public and private key configuration

 Authentication server